-By providing a free high quality operating system to device makers, a convenient Java-based framework to developers, and providing incentives for OEMs and carriers to promote the platform and not develop incompatible devices Google secured rapid growth for Android.
-Of the 296.6 smart phones sold in 2010, 67.2 million had the Android operating system.
-By mid 2014, there were more than 84 hardware companies that make Android handsets, thousands of developers who had published 1.3 million applications20, and more than 1 billion users of Android-based phones and applications.21
+By providing a free high quality operating system to device makers and a convenient Java-based framework to developers Google secured rapid ignition and growth for Android.
+Of the 296.6 million smart phones sold in 2010, 67.2 million had the Android operating system.
+By mid 2014, there were more than 84 hardware companies that made Android handsets, thousands of developers who had published 1.3 million applications, and more than 1 billion users of Android-based phones and applications.

 The open-source model helped drive adoption but also resulted in fragmentation that limited the value of the platform.
-An August 2014 study by OpenSignal found, for example, that
+An August 2014 study by OpenSignal found, for example, that:

-"Android devices come in all shapes and sizes, with vastly different performance levels and screen sizes.
+Android devices come in all shapes and sizes, with vastly different performance levels and screen sizes.
 Furthermore, there are many different versions of Android that are concurrently active at any one time, adding another level of fragmentation.
-What this means is that developing apps that work across the whole range of Android devices can be extremely challenging and time-consuming."22
+What this means is that developing apps that work across the whole range of Android devices can be extremely challenging and time-consuming.